-650 Credit Score: Is it Good or Bad?
+650 Credit Score: Is It Considered Good or Bad?

 Is a 650 credit score good?
-In this article, you will find out the answer to this question, discover some advantages and disadvantages, and explore tools to improve your creditworthiness.
+Relatively speaking, yes, but there’s a lot of nuance.
+In this article, we’ll discuss this rating in more detail and explore tools you can use to improve your creditworthiness.

 Сredit Score 650: What It Is and Which Factors Affect It

-A credit score, which can range from 300 to 900, serves as a barometer for your creditworthiness.
+A credit score, which can range from 300 to 900, is a measure of your creditworthiness.
 The higher the score, the more trustworthy you appear to lenders.

 So, is 650 a good credit score?
-The answer is quite ambiguous, and it also depends on your lender.
-Certainly, 650 is not an impressive number that will open all the doors for you, as a good score starts from 690 while an excellent one—from 720.
-Having a 650 means that you can qualify for numerous financial products (car loan, mortgage, etc.), but you can expect higher interest rates.
+The answer is quite ambiguous, and it also depends on your lender’s opinion on the matter.
+Certainly, 650 won’t open all the financial doors for you — for that, you’ll need either a good (690+) or an excellent (720+) rating.
+Still, at 650 you can qualify for numerous financial products (car loan, mortgage, etc.), although probably at suboptimal interest rates.

-- Your payment history (includes card payments, bills, and any other payments to lenders);
+- Your payment history (card payments, bills, and any other payments to lenders);

-- Credit mix (refers to a variety of accounts you have);
+- Credit mix (refers to the variety of accounts you have);

 - Credit utilization (anything above 30% is considered high credit use);

-- Ages of your open accounts (longer credit history is viewed favorably);
+- Ages of your open accounts (the longer your credit history is, the better);

 - New credit (opening a new account triggers a hard inquiry, which can temporarily lower your score).

-Your score will be calculated differently depending on the system.
-Still, all the factors mentioned play a significant role.
+Your score can also be calculated differently depending on the system used.
+Still, all the factors mentioned above will significantly impact the result.

 Is a 650 Credit Score Good or Bad?
 Key Pros and Cons

 What can you do with a credit score of 650?
-It allows you to access numerous financial services.
-Some of the pros include the following:
+This level of creditworthiness grants you access to numerous financial services.
+Here are some of the benefits you can expect:

-- Access to secured and some unsecured cards;
+- Access to secured and even some unsecured cards;

-- Plenty of lenders consider this score favorable;
+- Plenty of lenders consider this score decent;

-While a credit score 650 has the advantages mentioned above, you should keep in mind that the services you can access will come with some limitations.
-The cons include:
+While a credit score of 650 grants you a lot of benefits, you should keep in mind that the services you can access will come with some limitations.
+The most common ones include:

-- It is impossible to get credit cards with high rewards and cashback;
+- It is impossible to get credit cards with good rewards and cashback;

 - Higher interest rates for loans;